My regular night out with my girlfriends

 I was having loads of fun with my four friends over wine and cheese.
-It was a girlie night in the cottage in my garden which was off limits for my husband for the night.
+It was a girlie night in the cottage in my garden which was off-limits for my husband for the night.
 Well obviously, since it was a girlie night.
 Ever tried discussing with him about who said what behind your back?
 Don’t even go there.

 Some things he just won’t get

 And yes, I can’t see us gossiping into the small hours about Koffee with Karan.
 Good lord, he would start yawning his way out in no time.
 He doesn’t even know the names of lead actors after having lived for decades with the Bollywood Wikipedia, yours truly.
-Words like Bollywood, fashion, designer brands (which are like religion to me) are alien to him.
+Words like Bollywood, fashion, designer brands (which are like a religion to me) are alien to him.
 Mention someone who has gone under the knife to improve on her looks; he would roll his eyes like, what’s the big deal.

 The less said the better about my weight loss solutions.
 He just can’t get why I keep saving tips on weight loss from the Internet.
-Just eat healthy and walk regularly, how tough is that?
+Just eat healthily and walk regularly, how tough is that?
 Or that time when I seriously needed to know if my red dress made me look fat.
-My lord and master says in a deadpan manner that I look the way I always do.
+My lord and master say in a deadpan manner that I look the way I always do.
 It’s a good thing my hands were otherwise engaged, and I was unable to throttle him.

 Yes, I understand this is all small stuff.
-But it adds so much spice to an otherwise dull existence.
+But it adds so much spice to otherwise dull existence.
 Where’s the fun?
 Yes, that’s where my girlfriends come in.
 Many times, what I need is a barrel of wine and some serious bitching sessions with them.
 Here I come back to my girlie night.

 All the fun gossip

 Ms B looked fab in her new dress.
 Everyone oohed and aahed over it for a while.
 Terms like babe and sweetie were heard several times over the hours.
 Ms A conspiratorially winked that someone we knew was high maintenance big time.
 What a waste, since it hardly yielded any result.
-Frankly she didn’t need it.
+Frankly, she didn’t need it.
 She was genuinely beautiful with an hourglass figure.
 But you sometimes succumb to your insecurities.